shriishrii/csap/README.md

-SAPCoin for the good and happiness of all
+CSAP for the good and happiness of all
 =========================================

 http://csap.blockchain-tec.net